lobaker13/AxExpress/README.md

-#AxExpress is a program that generates a patient-safe anesthetic protocols for small animal veterinary medicine.
+# AxExpress is a program that generates a patient-safe anesthetic protocols for small animal veterinary medicine.
 By incorporating certain variables declared as "risks" in this program, a patients drug protocol may be adjusted appropriately based on whether a patient has an anesthetic risk or not.

+## Inspiration for this app came from my background in the field of Veterinary Medicine.
+I noticed that certain procedures that the patient (dog/cat) was undergoing, has the tendency to be treated with a cookie-cutter anesthetic protocol.
+I believed that each patient and procedure should be examined individually and then an anesthetic protocol should be administered depending on those results.
+This is my solution to help improve patient safety and clinic/hospital efficiency.

 Rails 5.1.2
 ---Let's get started!---